michaelgrosner/tribeca/README.md

  * Use `smallfiles=true` in your `/etc/mongodb.conf` if your `/var/lib/mongodb/journal/*` files are too big (see [more info](https://stackoverflow.com/questions/19533019/is-it-safe-to-delete-the-journal-file-of-mongodb)).

- * Run `rm -rf node_modules` if the application stops working after `npm run latest` (sometimes outdated dependencies are not deleted).
+ * Run `rm -rf node_modules && npm install` if the application stops working after `npm run latest` (sometimes outdated dependencies are not deleted).

  Optional: